JohannesBuchner/UltraNest/paper.md

 which provide uncertainty on the posterior distribution.
 Each explorer provides a $Z$ estimate; the dispersion quantifies the $Z$ uncertainty.

+The bootstrapped integrators is an evolution over single-bulk evidence uncertainty measures and includes the scatter in volume estimates (by beta sampling) and and likelihood values (by bootstrapping).

 ## LRPS procedures in UltraNest